astrolamb-gaming/VS-Code-MAST-Extension/README.md

 * Error checking
 	* Checks if labels are defined, and defined properly
 	* Checks for proper route label usage
-* Autocompetion for functions within the sbs and sbs_utils packages
+* Autocompletion for functions within the sbs and sbs_utils packages
 * Function signature information (i.e. notes on argument types)

 ## Requirements